npearsonat/brent_us_oil_price/README.md

 ### Rockets & Feathers
 ![Rockets and Feathers](https://raw.githubusercontent.com/npearsonat/brent_us_oil_price/main/charts/rockets_and_feathers_2.png)

 Month-over-month changes in Brent plotted against month-over-month changes in pump price, broken into quadrants.
 The slope when crude rises is steeper than when crude falls, consistent with asymmetric pass-through.
-This replicates and extends findings from the [St. Louis Fed FRED Blog](https://fredblog.stlouisfed.org).This means that the price of oil increases faster than it
+This replicates and extends findings from the [St. Louis Fed FRED Blog](https://fredblog.stlouisfed.org).This means that the price of oil in the US increases faster than it decreases with brent.
+There less of a delay when it comes to US prices adjusting to rising brent.
+The exact slopes are 41.43 and 39.68.

 ### Correlation Between Brent & U.S. Prices
 ![Correlation Between Brent and US Prices](https://raw.githubusercontent.com/npearsonat/brent_us_oil_price/main/charts/corr_between_brent%2Bus_prices.png)